Platform The Difference FAQ Insights Pricing Request a Briefing

 Management Fee Adjustments: Any variation in management fees due to year-on-year budget fluctuations are automatically calculated and resulting invoices issued.

-The “Zero-Touch” AGM doesn’t mean the manager isn’t involved — it means the manager is involved in the meeting, not the paperwork.
+“Zero-Touch” AGM Setup doesn’t mean the manager isn’t involved — it means the manager is involved in the meeting, not the paperwork.
 By automating the assembly and the follow-up, StrataPort frees the manager to focus on what matters: guiding the owners corporation through complex decisions.

 StrataPort v3.0 delivers every workflow and automation capability outlined above.